meneergroot/TOAST/README.md

-# SEDDIT - Solana Social Media Platform
+# TOAST - Solana Social Media Platform

 A fully responsive Twitter-like social media web app built with HTML, CSS, and JavaScript that integrates with the Solana blockchain.